lithops-cloud/lithops/docs/source/storage_config/gcp_storage.md

 6. Click on *Continue*.
 Then, click on *Create key*.
 Select *JSON* and then *Create*.
 Download the JSON file to a secure location on your computer.
 Click *Done*.

-7. Edit your lithops config file and add the following keys:
+7. Edit your Lithops config file and add the following keys:

 ```yaml
     lithops: